 |3 Stages of Relapse|

 1. Emotional Relapse

 In this stage of relapse, you are not typically thinking about using again.
 Instead, you are setting yourself up for relapse with unhealthy emotional responses and poor-self care.
 In many cases, this includes skipping IOP meetings, not sharing in those meetings, focusing on the needs of others instead of yourself, isolating yourself from others, and not caring for yourself properly (unhealthy meals, lack of sleep, and poor hygiene).
 This relapse stage is typically characterized by the acronym HALT, which stands for hungry, angry, lonely, and tired.

 In this stage, you are battling yourself, constantly fighting an inner war between not using and using.
 You might begin bargaining with yourself, replacing one substance with another or you might begin to rationalize the use of drugs and alcohol by minimizing the consequences.
-You might also start giving yourself permission to use a substance once or twice a year, thinking you’ll be able to control your usage habits.
-Although it’s important to note that occasional thoughts of using while in recovery is normal and even frequent, but dwelling or acting on those thoughts is what will lead to relapse in the end.
+You might also start permitting yourself to use a substance once or twice a year, thinking you’ll be able to control your usage habits.
+Although it’s important to note that occasional thoughts of using while in recovery are normal and even frequent, dwelling or acting on those thoughts is what will lead to relapse in the end.